KRYSTAL JACKSON - OWNER/FOUNDER

 Jeff “Big Money” Tai is our very first hire outside of the family.
 He came to us as an intern at San Diego State where he was pursuing his B.S. in Kinesiology.
 Very quickly we recognized his value and passion for coaching and made him a part-time employee.

-Once he graduated last Spring we were pumped to find out he had aspirations to work for us full-time.
-Jeff is known for his ability to relate to anyone, his positive approach to coaching, and his vast knowledge on topics such as Olympic Lifting and calisthenics.
+Once he graduated in the Spring of 2015, we were pumped to find out he had aspirations to work for us full-time.
+Jeff is known for his ability to relate to anyone, his positive approach to coaching, and his vast knowledge on topics such as Olympic Lifting, calisthenics and Ninja training.

 Originally from Taiwan, Jeff moved to the states where played youth basketball in Texas at an elite level.
 Although basketball is more of a recreational sport for him now, he continues to train himself at the highest level in pursuit of being selected for American Ninja Warrior.